Andrew Lansley: Suggested conflicts of interest

 Until December 2009, Lansley received £134 an hour from a firm of advertisers that represents clients such as Walkers Crisps, McDonald's, Unilever, Mars and Pizza Hut; Private Eye suggests a link between these activities and Lansley's desire to see a more lightly regulated food industry.
 The same publication suggested a similar link to a Department of Health report on red meat in which the only products listed in the report found to contain suitable amounts of red meat to merit a "Good" rating were a McDonald's Big Mac, and a Peperami (manufactured by Unilever).

 While in opposition as health spokesman, Andrew Lansley accepted a donation of £21,000 from John Nash, the chairman of private healthcare provider Care UK and founder of the private equity fund Sovereign Capital, which owns several other private healthcare companies, to help fund his private office, leading to allegations of a conflict of interest.
 Such companies stand to be the largest beneficiaries of Lansley's bill passed by the Coalition and House of Lords to increase the use of private health providers within the NHS.

-As reported February 2011, Lansley's wife advised attendees at a business conference to "establish positive relationships with decision-makers".
+As reported in February 2011, Lansley's wife advised attendees at a business conference to "establish positive relationships with decision-makers".
 Although staff members of Low Associates, the PR firm she runs, had food and drug companies among their clients before joining Low Associates, the firm denies it has any clients in the health sector.

-Andrew Lansley's wife, Sally Low, is the managing director of Low Associates.
-Sally Low denies that Low Associates is involved in lobbying and instead describes its activities as provision of "strategic advice" to clients.
-Low Associates helps people prepare before they give evidence to committees of MPs, and Sally Low has given speeches on improving lobbying skills, in which she said that lobbyists should "establish positive relationships with decision-makers before you need their help".
+As of 2011, Andrew Lansley's wife, Sally Low, was the managing director of Low Associates.
+Sally Low denied that Low Associates was involved in lobbying and instead described its activities as provision of "strategic advice" to clients.
+Low Associates helps people prepare before they give evidence to committees of MPs, and Sally Low gave speeches on improving lobbying skills, in which she said that lobbyists should "establish positive relationships with decision-makers before you need their help".
 Lobbyist clients of Low Associates personnel have previously worked for a variety of companies including those with an interest in health, such as SmithKline Beecham, Unilever and Procter & Gamble.

 Recession

-Andrew Lansley wrote a blog entry on the Conservative Party website on 25 November 2008, which claimed the "good things" from a recession included people being able to spend more time with their families.
-He was later forced to apologise.
+Lansley wrote a blog entry on the Conservative Party website in November 2008 which included comments that a recession could be "good for us" in many ways, stating: "People tend to smoke less, drink less alcohol, eat less rich food and spend time at home with their families."
+He later apologised, stating: "I am very sorry for any offence this has caused."

 Parliamentary expenses

 In the Parliamentary expenses scandal in 2009, Lansley was accused of 'flipping', or redesignating, his second home, after claiming for renovation of a rural cottage prior to selling it.
 It is claimed that he then 'flipped' his second home designation to a London flat, and claimed thousands of pounds for furniture.
 Lansley responded to the claims by stating that his claims were "within the rules".
-He owns a Pimlico property, but has claimed over £7000 for hotel stays.
+He owns a Pimlico property, but claimed over £7,000 for hotel stays.